abaga129/EasyGPIO/README.md

 ![alt text](http://www.modernmetalproduction.com/wp-content/uploads/2017/01/run.png)

-You can download the binaries here - [EasyGPIO_client.zip](www.modernmetalproduction.com/free-downloads/EasyGPIO_client.zip)
+If you would rather just use the pre-built binary, you can download it here - [EasyGPIO_client.zip](www.modernmetalproduction.com/free-downloads/EasyGPIO_client.zip)

 ##Building & Running